HiWish program: Upper plains unit

 Large areas of the Martian surface are loaded with ice that is protected by a meters thick layer of dust and other material.
 However, if cracks appear, a fresh surface will expose ice to the thin atmosphere.
-In a short time, the ice will disappear into the cold, thin atmosphere in a process called sublimation (phase transition).
+In a short time, the ice will disappear into the cold, thin atmosphere in a process called sublimation.
 Dry ice behaves in a similar fashion on the Earth.
 On Mars sublimation has been observed when the Phoenix lander uncovered chunks of ice that disappeared in a few days.
 In addition, HiRISE has seen fresh craters with ice at the bottom.
 After a time, HiRISE saw the ice deposit disappear.

 The upper plains unit is thought to have fallen from the sky.
 It drapes various surfaces, as if it fell evenly.
 As is the case for other mantle deposits, the upper plains unit has layers, is fine-grained, and is ice-rich.
 It is widespread; it does not seem to have a point source.
 The surface appearance of some regions of Mars is due to how this unit has degraded.
 It is a major cause of the surface appearance of lobate debris aprons.